 Got a flair for gardening?
 Enjoy your blooms longer than just the wedding day.
-“I planted… huge pots of annuals that would last the entire summer and fall season,” offered bride Kelly Fallis from Ontario.
-“I still spent $1,000, but was able to enjoy the florals from June until November rather than spending it on one day!”
+“I planted… huge pots of annuals that would last the entire summer and fall season,” said bride Kelly Fallis from Ontario.
+“I still spent $1,000, but was able to enjoy the florals from June until November rather than spending it on one day.”

 49. Try Paper Petals

-“Plus,” Probus added, “you get to keep your bouquet forever.”
+Plus, you get to keep your bouquet forever.

 50. Use Coupons

-It’s wise to even save coupons that have expired, as some stores will still honor them.
+You may even want to save expired coupons — some stores will still honor them.